-Sort Order Mode of Outreach Target of Outreach Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 1 Public Meeting Non- targeted/broad community There were approximately 24 attendees for the joint Gresham/Multnomah County needs assessment meeting.
-Although comments were varied, most attendees cited the lack of affordable housing as the primary issue.
-Additionally, there was much discussion about the lack of services (mental health and youth), jobs and lighting and sidewalks.
-No comments were not accepted 2 Public Hearing Non- targeted/broad community The Gresham Action Plan hearing was held May 2 with the CDHS.
-One additional community member attended, but did not offer comment.
-N/A N/A
+Sort Order Mode of Outreach Target of Outreach Summary of response/attendance Summary of comments received Summary of comments not accepted and reasons URL (If applicable) 1 Public Meeting Non- targeted/broad community There were approximately 20 attendees for the joint Gresham/Multnomah County needs assessment meeting.
+Comments were varied, but participants prioritized youth services and job training as the highest need in Gresham and East Multnomah County.
+Other priorities identified included business support, living wage jobs, housing concerns and infrastructure and community facility improvements.
+No comments were not accepted